developer-zebra/developer-zebra-site/src/mdna/index.md

 comingsoon:
  - image-location: left
    title: New Touch Mode Panel Quickly Adapts to Change
-   subtitle: Implemented in MX 10.3 - Device update available Jan.
+   subtitle: Implemented in Zebra MX 10.3 - Device update available Jan.
 2021
    description: Long-pressing the power key on supported Zebra devices will soon provide quick access to Touch Mode settings, a new settings panel that allows users to switch touch modes and quickly adapt to changes in the computing environment.
    url: /mx/touchmgr
    video: kRHkg0JGj_Q